Key takeaways

 Executive Summary

 AI coding agents are most productive when you let them run without permission prompts — but one bad command and your home directory is gone.
-A new category of local sandboxing tools has emerged to solve this: run your agent in full-auto mode while keeping your machine safe.
+A category of local sandboxing tools emerged to solve this: run your agent in full-auto mode while keeping your machine safe.

 This is distinct from cloud sandbox platforms (E2B, Daytona, Sprites) which provide remote isolated environments via API.
 Local sandboxes run on your machine, wrapping your existing agent CLI in a protective layer.